The UK coronavirus death toll has increased to 18,100 in the UK as of 5pm yesterday (April 21).

 As of 9am today (April 22.), the total number of confirmed coronavirus cases rose to 133,495 according to the Department of Health and Social Care.

 The UK coronavirus death toll includes a five-year-old child with underlying health conditions and two teenagers, a 13-year-old boy and a 19-year-old man.

 New figures are announced every day, as the country gets to grips with a near-lockdown situation in order to reduce the spread of the virus.
-The total number of confirmed coronavirus cases in the UK is 19,522.

 Reports from the US confirmed a baby who was less than one year old has died in Illinois, after testing positive for coronavirus.

 The death of the infant was announced by Governor Pritzker in local media on Saturday.